San Diego

 4) Deaths in custody

-Any death that occurs while someone is in police or institutional custody is reviewed by the MedUical Examiner.
+Any death occurring in police or institutional custody must be reviewed by the Medical Examiner.

 San Diego Medical Examiner